 After correction has been performed, come out of the correction window by clicking Close in the bottom middle of the screen [1] and navigate to the drilling screen by clicking Tools and then selecting Drill… to begin the drilling procedure [2].

+SCREEN: Perform Correct for Tilt and Scaling.

 SCREEN: Close button is being clicked.

 SCREEN: Tools option is being selected followed by Dril.

-Once the auto-stop feature is enabled and customized, begin the drilling of the seed point [1-TXT].

-SCREEN: Auto scan option is being clicked.
-TXT: Refer to the text for drilling details.
+Confirm the drill site by selecting the Craniotomy Shape window at the top of the screen, followed by viewing the drilling target details in the dropdown below.

+SCREEN: Craniotomy shape and target detail windows being shown

 To carry out manual pulse drilling, turn off the auto-stop feature by unchecking the checkbox next to the Auto-Stop option in the Drill menu which allow for controlling when the drill is off for the pulsing [1].